FIRSTMap/scraper/explanation of process.md

     - Only leaves one value (for the current `YEAR`) for the home championship of each team instead of a dictionary for each year for each team.
 5. ./build_teamInfo is run.
 Note: input file is `data/merged`.
 Output is `teamFullInfo.json`.
 AWK record separator is `"` (so basically, split each line of the file on `"`).
     - Has a prebuilt list of fields loaded from a file called `attribs`.
 The fields are loaded into a list called `idx` (lines 5-6).
-    - \[Lines 7-10\]: Load the unicode -> ascii table from `unicodes.ascii` is stored in a table called unicode (where the key is the unicode character escape sequence in upper case and the value is the ascii character that is similar (also uppercase) (this table translates characters like ä to a)) TODO: figure out why this is necessary.
+    - \[Lines 7-10\]: Load the unicode -> ascii table from `unicodes.ascii` is stored in a table called unicode (where the key is the unicode character escape sequence in upper case and the value is the ascii character that is similar (also uppercase) (this table translates characters like ä to a)).
+This is used later in the program to make using GeoNames data easier.
     - \[Line 11\]: (Commented out) dump the unicode/ascii table to file `unicode-dump`.
     - \[Lines 12-16\]: Takes each line in `data/countryInfo.txt`, splits the lines by \\t (tab), then creates a table (called `ccode` for country codes) where each key is the fifth column and each value is the first column of each line.
-Basically, it makes they keys of the table the country names (the fifth column of `data/countryInfo.txt`) and the values of the table the country codes (the first column).
+Basically, it makes the keys of the table the country names (the fifth column of `data/countryInfo.txt`) and the values of the table the country codes (the first column).
 Note: it appears that the comments in `data/countryInfo.txt` are treated as normal lines with no negative outcome, but it might be a good idea to look into actually skipping lines that start with `#`.
     - \[Lines 17-18\]: Add country codes for Czech Republic (CZ) and Chinese Taipei (TW) because those are the names used by FIRST/TBA, but `data/countryInfo.txt` has those countries listed as Czechia Prague and Taiwan, respectively.
     - \[Line 19\]: Delete the empty string key from the `ccode` table (TODO figure out why this is important, probably something to do with if the country name is an empty string and this could end up being filled in into the table maybe with the comments in `data/countryInfo.txt` not being ignored, etc.).
     - \[Line 20\]: (Commented out) dump all country codes to file `ccode-dump`.
     - \[Lines 21-27\]: Split each line of `data/allCountries` on \\t (tab).
-Creates a table called `ziplats` where the key is the first column and the second column concatenated together with a | in the middle (first + "|" + second), and where the value is the tenth column.
+Creates a table called `ziplats` where the key is the first column (in all uppercase) and the second column (in all uppercase) concatenated together with a | in the middle (first + "|" + second), and where the value is the tenth column.
 Creates a table called `ziplngs` where the key is the same as for `ziplats` and the value is the eleventh column.
     - \[Lines 28-29\]: (Commented out) dump `ziplats` and `ziplngs` to files `ziplats-dump` and `ziplngs-dump`, respectively.
     - \[Lines 30-33\]: Go through each line of `data/admin1CodesASCII.txt` and split into columns by \\t (tab).
 Create a table called adms with the key equal to the admin code (column 1), and the value equal to the administrative division name in ascii (in English) (column 3) in upper case.
     - \[Line 34\]: (Commented out) dump `adms` to file `adms-dump`.